 Dr. Ross is the Department Chair for Teacher Education and program coordinator for the Extended Teacher Education Program (ETEP) cohort leader since 1999.
 She has taught seminars and internships in instructional planning, classroom management, assessment, educational philosophy, and school organization along with EDU 646/647 Planning and Assessment for Proficiency Based Learning.
 She has also taught the graduate capstone action research course EDU 643 Inquiry in Education along with EDU 624 Schools and Society; EDU 651 Instructional Strategies; EDU 652 Curriculum Design and undergraduate courses in education.

 As a teacher and teacher educator, I have worked in schools in New York City, Los Angeles, rural Arkansas, Houston, and currently Portland and Westbrook.
 I am fascinated by the possibilities of various educational settings having attended as a student Montessori pre-school and a public magnet high school now recognized as an Expeditionary Learning School.
 As an educator, I have taught high school special education, been a school director, taught with Hurricane Island Outward Bound, The Boston Children’s Museum, and was director of a ropes course at summer camps.

 My passion is helping ensure teachers are well prepared for the possibilities and challenges of public school teaching.
 I am professionally fascinated by the demographic and technological changes in our society and the opportunities these create for schools.
 My teaching goal is to help interns build a foundation for professional lives that are rich in learning, inquiry, and the joy of watching children learn.

 Personally, I am the proud mama of two young daughters.
-My husband and I enjoy sharing our love of the outdoors with our daughters and our daily commitment to making a better world for them to grow up to.
+My husband and I enjoy sharing our love of the outdoors with our daughters and our daily commitment to creating a better world in which for them to grow.